ddprrt/ddprrt.github.io/src/content/_posts/2020-11-19-tidy-typescript-avoid-enums.md

   - Tidy Typescript
 ---

-This is the firstarticle in a [series of articles](/archive/tidy-typescript/) where I want to highlight ways on how to keep your TypeScript code neat and tidy.
+This is the first article in a [series of articles](/archive/tidy-typescript/) where I want to highlight ways on how to keep your TypeScript code neat and tidy.
 This series is heavily opinionated, so don't be angry if I ditch a feature that you learned to like.
 It's not personal.

 Today we look at enums.
 Enums are a feature that I see used a lot by people who come from languages like Java or C# because they have been so prominent there.
 Enums are also a feature from "the old days" of TypeScript where the JavaScript landscape was a lot different than it is now.
 And you can see that, as enums work exceptionally different than any other type in TypeScript.